webdavis/Homelab/README.md

 # Homelab

-This repository automates the setup of Raspberry Pis with services for my home network.
+This repository automates my home network setup.

+The automation is hardware-agnostic, but I like to run it on small single-board computers like Raspberry Pis.
+Think: small computers, big network!

 ## Table of Contents